 The activated charcoal itself cannot be absorbed by your body, so it travels out in bowel movements, carrying all of your body’s unwanted toxins with it.
 If you accidentally — or purposefully! — eat something that causes uncomfortable bloating in your stomach, one dose of activated charcoal has the power to absorb and remove the culprits.

 Since activated charcoal should be used intermittently as needed, not on a daily basis like probiotics, it’s important to find the product you can trust to work at a moment’s notice.
-Tox-Adsorb from Perfect Origins is specifically formulated to calm and support an upset stomach for optimal digestion.
-It acts fast to improve and soothe gas, bloating, and stomach cramps.

 The Bottom Line: The Best Ways to Get Rid of Bloating Fast